-Swelling reaches its peak at 48-72 hours after surgery.
+Swelling reaches its peak around 2-3 weeks after surgery.
 Some patients have swelling and bruising that tracks all the way down into their genital areas.
 Bruising can be a range of colours from dark purple, green to yellow.
-Give your body at least 2 weeks for the bruises to start fading and 4 weeks for the swelling to improve.
-It will take at least 3 months for the swelling to completely disappear.
+Give your body at least 2 weeks for the bruises to start fading and 3 months for the swelling to disappear.
 The shape, size and appearance of your tummy can take up to 3-6 months to settle.